 Not to leave you mid-air, here’s a list of rough pricing for a website redesign project.
-It’s not the same pricing for all web design companies in NZ today.
+Of course, it’s not the same pricing for all web design companies in NZ today.
 But you can at least have something to compare with.

 Our pricing starts at around $5,000 for a 10-15 page website.
 This pricing includes 3 unique page templates.

 You can actually start with $0 if you’re using a free template and complete all the work by yourself.
-If you have a larger site and you want to work with a professional web design agency, then prepare up to $25,000.
+However, if you have a larger site and work with a professional web design agency, prepare up to $25,000.